 When you transfer American Express Membership Rewards to a partner airline or hotel, your points become the currency of the airline or hotel program.
 For example, if you transfer 20,000 Amex Membership Rewards to Etihad, you now have 20,000 Etihad miles.
 Those miles are now subject to the rules and policies of Etihad Guest.

 You CANNOT transfer those points back to American Express Membership Rewards.
 If you transfer and then the American Airlines flights that you want are not available, you are stuck with 20,000 Etihad miles.
-If you wait to transfer, you can check other Amex partners for other options!
+If you wait to transfer, you can check other Amex partners for other options in the event that no American Airlines flights are available!
 For that reason, it is best to wait until you are certain your dates are available before transferring any points.
 I’ll show you how to check for availability in the next section.

 How to search for American Airlines flights that can be redeemed with Etihad Guest miles (or American Express Membership Rewards points)